datadryad/dryad-app/documentation/submission_flow.md

 The resource state is stored in resource.current_resource_state (StashEngine::ResourceState).
 Allowable values:
-- in_progress = someone is editing and hasn't submitted this version to Merritt yet
+- in_progress = someone is editing and hasn't submitted this version to storage yet
-- processing = processing through Merritt as a submission right now (or maybe stalled in rare circumstances)
+- processing = processing as a submission right now (or maybe stalled in rare circumstances)
-- submitted = submitted to Merritt successfully
+- submitted = submitted successfully
-- error = some error occurred while submitting to Merritt
+- error = some error occurred while submitting

 Curation Status
 =====================